You are here:

 - 7 external links

-Induction training for governors is recommended
+Induction is recommended

 As part of induction and continuous development, effective boards encourage everyone involved in governance, especially those new to the role, to make the most of the resources, guidance and training available to develop their knowledge and skills.